Projects: new homes for vulnerable families, microfinance, market development support to local government

 How we help alleviate housing poverty in Uganda

-In 2016 our team in Uganda will serve over 16,000 people – more than ever before.
+In 2016 our team in Uganda served over 16,000 people – more than ever before.
 That will be a great success, but still too small in comparison with the 22.5 million Ugandans who live in substandard housing.

 We strive to serve these people through 4 tailored programmes: